home-assistant/home-assistant.io/source/_integrations/iotawatt.markdown

 ## Energy management

-Starting with Home Assistant 2021.10 you can use the accumulated energy sensors directly with the energy management application.
+You can use the accumulated energy sensors directly with the Home Assistant energy dashboard.

 If you have an energy production system such as solar panels, following these instructions: